formkit/docs-content/guides/create-a-tailwind-theme.md

   :editable="false">
 </example>

-The `rootClasses` function is called for every DOM node within a FormKit component and expects a return value of an object with `true` or `false` values, which enable / disable classes.
+The `rootClasses` function is called for every DOM node within a FormKit component and expects a return value of an object with `true` or `false` values, which enable and disable classes.

 Here is what the markup of a FormKit input of type `text` looks like when passing through the above default `rootClasses` function.